Route

 - jwt-auth

-Route with healthcheck
+Example: Route with Health Check

 gateway: